hashicorp/vagrant/docs/base_boxes.md

 ### Install VirtualBox Guest Additions

-Now we have the permissions, lets get the operating system running a bit smoother.
+Now we have the permissions, lets gets shared folders and port forwarding working so we can harness the full power Vagrant has to offer.
 There are various guides across the internet explaining how to set up the Virtualbox Guest Additions, but for most unix-based systems, the following will work just fine.

 First, build the necessary packages.
 You may have to look these up for your system, but they should be fairly similar.
 On Ubuntu and Debian based systems they are as follows: